medizininformatik-initiative/fts-next/monitoring/README.md

 # Monitoring-Util

 This module contains an example configuration to utilize Prometheus to collect metrics from CDA, RDA, and TCA and visualize them with Grafana.

-When using `compose.yaml`make sure to set the NETWORK_NAME environment variable to the same network of CDA, RDA, and TCA, e.g. `test_agents`, if you are running tests in `.github/test`.
+When using `compose.yaml`make sure to set the NETWORK_NAME environment variable to the same network of CDA, RDA, and TCA, e.g. `test_monitoring`, if you are running tests in `.github/test`.
+For developer convenience, we set `test_monitoring` as the default.
+``